Alena-Pryma/eu-sdg-performance/README.md

 ---
 ## Business Impact
 This project demonstrates how **AI-driven classification models** can support **evidence-based policymaking** in sustainability.
-It provides a blueprint for monitoring progress towards the **UN Sustainable Development Goals (SDGs)** at the country level.
+It provides a blueprint for monitoring progress towards the **at the country level**.

 ## Contact
 Olena Pryma — pryma.olena@gmail.com